mmz-srf/passbolt-helm/README.md

         gpg --list-secret-keys --keyid-format LONG

-You will need this to export it an in your values.yaml to validate the keys.
+You will need this to export it and in your values.yaml to validate the keys.

 4. Export keys